perrywmellis/pymks/doc/rst/cahn_hilliard_Legendre.rst

 Calibrate Influence Coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we compare the difference between using the "primitive
+In this example, we compare the difference between using the primitive
-basis" and the Legendre polynomial basis to represent the microstructure
+(or hat) basis and the Legendre polynomial basis to represent the
-function.
-As mentioned above, the microstructures (concentration fields)
+microstructure function.
+As mentioned above, the microstructures
-are not discrete phases.
-This leaves the number of local states in local
+(concentration fields) are not discrete phases.
+This leaves the number
-state space ``n_states`` as a free hyper parameter.
-In the next section
+of local states in local state space ``n_states`` as a free hyper
-we look to see what a practical number of bins and Legendre polynomials
+parameter.
+In the next section we look to see what a practical number of
-would be.
+local states for bases would be.

 Optimizing the Number of Local States
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below, we compare the difference in performance as we vary the local
-state when we choose the binned basis and the Legendre polynomial basis.
+state when we choose the primitive basis and the Legendre polynomial
+basis.

 The ``(X, y)`` sample data is split into training and test data.
 The
 code then optimizes ``n_states`` between ``2`` and ``11`` and the two
 ``basis`` with the ``parameters_to_tune`` variable.
 The ``GridSearchCV``
-takes an ``MKSRegressionModel`` instance, a ``scoring`` function (figure
+takes an ``MKSLocalizationModel`` instance, a ``scoring`` function
-of merit) and the ``parameters_to_tune`` and then finds the optimal
+(figure of merit) and the ``parameters_to_tune`` and then finds the
-parameters with a grid search.
+optimal parameters with a grid search.

 .. code:: python

-    from pymks.bases import ContinuousIndicatorBasis
+    from pymks.bases import PrimitiveBasis
     from sklearn.grid_search import GridSearchCV
     from sklearn import metrics
     mse = metrics.mean_squared_error
     from pymks.bases import LegendreBasis
-    from pymks import MKSRegressionModel
+    from pymks import MKSLocalizationModel
     from sklearn.cross_validation import train_test_split

     train_split_shape = (X.shape[0],) + (np.prod(X.shape[1:]),)